Code-Institute-Submissions/Mind-Gym-Project/README.md

 * "I don't want to be having a yoga class in the same place as the pumping iron people go"
 * "I would like to have a place where I can ease my mind"
 * "I want to be able to attend a class without having to think what routine should I follow"
+* "I think the website should reflect the type of activity as Yoga, Mindfulness and Pilates all induce calm"

 ---
 ## UX and Features